 Blog posts and articles with more than 2000 words rank considerably well.
 But make sure you aren’t purposely stretching your content for length with irrelevant sections and text.

-The key is, write in-depth content that add value to the readers.
+The key is to write in-depth content that adds value to the readers.

 17. Make your title catchy

 Apart from all the technical stuff, optimizing your content is a great way to drive traffic.

 Always give your blog posts a title that will attract readers.